Government & Politics

 Government and politics at Stanborough offers students the opportunity to engage with contemporary political events, decisions and personalities.
 Students are challenged to draw comparisons with the past and identify differences or changes in the political landscape as they occur.

-The subject offers students the opportunity to develop their own political opinions and have those opinions challenged by their classmates.
+The subject offers students the opportunity to develop their own political opinions and to have those opinions challenged by their classmates.
 Students are encouraged to explore a variety of different political perspectives and to always find a means of supporting their views with concrete examples/evidence.